Supervisions Information

 What do supervisors do?

-Supervisors meet groups of 5 students once a week to answer questions, discuss assignment problems, and stimulate participation and debate.
-You will typically be asked to mark three assignments per student per week.
+Supervisors meet groups of 5 students twice a week to answer questions, discuss assignment problems, and stimulate participation and debate.
+You will typically be asked to mark three assignments per student per fortnight.
 This must be done responsibly and promptly, as in most subjects assessed work is worth 15% of the final mark.
 At the end of each term you will be expected to complete a student report form on each of your students.

 What’s in it for me?